spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-merchant-b2b-contracts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following modules were installed:
+Make sure the following modules have been installed:

 | MODULE                               | EXPECTED DIRECTORY                                     |
 |--------------------------------------|--------------------------------------------------------|